-PLUS (Parent Loan for Undergraduate Students) is a low-interest federally funded loan for parents of dependent students.
+PLUS (Parent Loan for Undergraduate Students) is a low-interest, federally-funded loan for parents of dependent students.
 The interest rate on the Direct Parent PLUS loan is 7.9%.
 These loans enable parents with good credit histories to borrow funds to pay educational expenses.
 The amount of the loan may not exceed the cost of attendance minus other financial aid the student will receive.
-The loan amount can not exceed the cost of attendance.
-Repayment for a PLUS loan begins 60 after the loan is fully disbursed.
+The loan amount cannot exceed the cost of attendance.
+Repayment for a PLUS Loan begins 60 days after the loan is fully disbursed.
 A parent borrower is classified as:

 - Not in default on any Title IV loan program

 For more information on the Federal Parent PLUS Loan, click here (pdf).
-To apply for the Direct Parent PLUS loan please complete the Parent PLUS application.
+To apply for the Direct Parent PLUS Loan, please complete the Parent PLUS Loan application.
 You must also complete the Master Promissory Note.
-If the parent is denied by Direct Lending for the Parent PLUS loan the student might be eligible for additional funds.
+If the parent is denied by Direct Lending for the Parent PLUS Loan, the student might be eligible for additional funds.

 Private alternative education loans may assist students with the gap between the actual cost of education and the federal loan amount limits you are able to borrow.
-We encourage student to first look into the federal loan programs.
-These loans may assist students who have reached their aggregate Stafford loan limits to complete their education.
-Eligibility for private student loans often depends on the students credit score.
+We encourage students to look first into the federal loan programs.
+These loans may assist students who have reached their aggregate Stafford Loan limits to complete their education.
+Eligibility for private student loans often depends on the student’s credit score.
 These loans are offered by private lenders.
-The actual amount you may borrow varies and depends on each individual students circumstances.
+The actual amount you may borrow varies and depends on each individual student’s circumstances.